Rama tapaniya Upanishad: Development

-Professor Moriz Winternitz, a german scholar, dates Rama Tapaniya Upanishad to 5th to 9th century CE.
-Also Lakshmana Desikendra of 9th Century, refers Rama Tapaniya Upanishad in his work Sarada Tilaka.
+Jaydipsinh Dodiya, writer and Dean, Faculty of Arts, Saurashtra University, dates the Rama-Tapaniya Upanishad to 11th century CE.
+In contrast, the text has been dated to the 16th century by Catherine Ludvik – a professor at the Stanford University and an author of books on Hindu deities.

 The Rama Tapaniya Upanishad is composed in the style of the older pre-7th century Vaishnava text, the Nrisimha Tapaniya Upanishad.

 According to Farquhar, a colonial era Christian missionary and an Orientalist, "Ramaite sect" is not evidenced in the Valmiki Ramayana.
 Instead, according to Farquhar, it is the Rama purva Tapaniya Upanishad where this sect is implied, and wherein Rama is the ultimate unchanging reality of Hindu philosophy called Brahman, as enunciated in the mantra of Rama Ramaya namah and a "mystic diagram".
 Farquhar adds that Rama uttara Tapaniya portion of the Upanishad is based on texts borrowed from many older Upanishads and may be of later origin.

 According to Ramdas Lamb and other scholars such as Paul Deussen, the Rama Tapaniya Upanishad, like other sectarian texts, has layers of material which were likely composed over time.
 It probably went through a process of writing where Brahmanical value system was added.
 Further, states Lamb, the text was modeled after the popular Nrisimha Tapaniya Upanishad, both in structure (Purva and Uttara sections), as well as the core message that deity Rama is identical to Atman and Brahman.

 In the Telugu language anthology of 108 Upanishads of the Muktika canon, narrated by Rama to Hanuman, it is listed by Paul Deussen – a German Indologist and professor of philosophy, at number 55 and in the compilation of Upanishads by Narayana – an Indian scholar who lived sometime after the 14th-century CE, and republished in the modern era as the Bibliothica Indica edition at number 36.